The-Open-Source-Club/VicharSMITa/README.md

 #### Technical Description

-Please refer to the Application README for More details and installation steps.
+Please refer to the application README for installation steps and presentation for more details.
 The project uses:
 * python
 * flask (python)